joansalasoler/vpype-gscrib/docs/index.rst

 Aim of the Project
 ------------------

-The goal of **vpype-mecode** is to provide a seamless and flexible way to generate G-code programs from vector-based designs.
+The goal of **vpype-gscrib** is to provide a seamless and flexible way to generate G-code programs from vector-based designs.

 **Key Objectives:**